cicada-lang/cicada-solo/docs/manual/basic/01-built-in-types.md

 > For all `x` in `A`, `R` is true.

-For function type the return type is fixed, while for `Pi`, when the argument expression is different, the return type can change.
+For function type the return type is fixed, while for pi type, when the argument expression is different, the return type can change.

 ```cicada